roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 without artifice.
 We valued our loyalty to one another and to the success of the project.

-Product Marketing Lady is one sharp cookie with politicking on the brain.
+Product Marketing Lady was one sharp cookie with politicking on the brain.
 I should have listened more closely to her advice.

-Intellectual Property Guy knows so much about IP that I wondered why he even worked for the same company.
-He has worked in some of the most cut-throat companies in America with some of the most cut-throat attorneys around the world.
+Intellectual Property Guy knew so much about IP that I couldn't fathom his presence at DataCert.
+He worked in some of the most cut-throat companies in America with some of the most cut-throat attorneys from around the world.
 I should have taken his advice about squashing my opponents.

 ### Back to failure: dodging the blame